 For a unique and cost effective option, websites like AirBnB can be a great alternative.
 Whole houses and cabins can be rented from private home owners, or you can even just rent a private room in a family home if that’s more your style.

-If you’re thinking of heading up to the snow this winter, check out our essential guide to driving in the snow before you head out.
-If you’re heading up with the family, then make sure you have a read of our top picks of the best Australian ski resorts for families
+If you’re thinking of heading up to the snow this winter, check out our essential hints and tips before you head out.
+If you’re heading up with the family, then make sure you have a read of our top picks of the best Australian ski resorts for families.

 And remember, if you find yourself in need of roadside assistance on your way up the mountain, you can always holler for a Marshall on 1300 627 742!